SatoryKono/ChEMBL_data_acquisition/docs/en/guides/USAGE.md

    - `--log-level` – logging verbosity (`DEBUG`, `INFO`, `WARNING`, `ERROR`).
    - `--verbose` – shortcut enabling `DEBUG` logging without overriding configuration files.
+   - `--run-id` – explicit identifier stamped into logs and metadata sidecars;
+     defaults to a deterministic value or the `CHEMBL_DA_RUN_ID` environment variable when set.
    - `--sep`, `--encoding` – CSV delimiter and encoding (`utf-8-sig` by default).
    - `--base-path`, `--input-dir`, `--output-dir`, `--date` – shortcuts used by the orchestrator to build consistent folder layouts and default filenames.